spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/advanced-tutorials/tutorial-new-relic-monitoring.md

 ---

 {% info_block infoBox %}
-For Spryker Cloud Customers NewRelic APM is already preconfigured and just needs to be activated by requesting access [here](https://spryker.force.com/support/s/hosting-change-requests/change-request-monitoring-access).
+For existing Spryker Cloud Customers, the NewRelic APM is already preconfigured and just needs to be activated by requesting access [here](https://spryker.force.com/support/s/hosting-change-requests/change-request-monitoring-access).
 Please note the access access can only be requested by a direct customer, not a partner.
 Please also note that only the NewRelic APM account provided by Spryker should be used.
-It is not possible to use existing NewRelic APM accounts on a PaaS environment as this would conflict with our monitoring setup.
+It is not possible to use existing NewRelic APM accounts on a PaaS environment, as this would conflict with our monitoring setup.
 {% endinfo_block %}

 ## Installing the PHP agent